osoco/osoco-site/site/content/thoughts/notes-about-a-next-software-world.md

 +++
-title = "Notes about a next software world" subtitle = "An eXtreme DDD approach" date = "2020-06-05" months = [ "2020-06" ]
+title = "Notes about a new software world" subtitle = "An eXtreme DDD approach" date = "2020-06-05" months = [ "2020-06" ]